werner-scholtz/kalender/README.md

 4. **onCreateEvent**: this function is called when a new event is created by the calendar.

+5. **onEventCreated**: this function is called once all operations on the event is complete.

-5. **onDateTapped**: this function is called when a date on the calendar is tapped.
+6. **onDateTapped**: this function is called when a date on the calendar is tapped.

   <details><summary>Example Code</summary>